 This neat little stove from Jetboil is a completely different beast.
 Aimed squarely at backpackers, and popular with soldiers, it weighs less than a pound and isn’t much larger than a can of beer.
 If you’re going out on your own, or want a second stove to quickly make hot drinks while you’re in a hide, this is fantastic.

-You can find the Flash for up to $20 off the $99.99 list price, which is more than either of the Colemans, but if you want a compact but really practical stove this is perfect.
+You can find the Flash is a little more expensive than either of the Colemans, but if you want a compact but really practical stove this is perfect.
 You can also get loads of accessories, including a support for standard pots, larger Jetboil pots and even a coffee press that fits inside the cup.